 The purpose for going through detox with the assistance of a GP is that it is more affordable than an inpatient detox or rehab.
 The downside is that you will have to manage the symptoms and potential triggers by yourself which increases the possibility of relapse.

-Our home detox service is fully compliant & registered with the CQC.
+Our home detox service is fully registered & compliant.
 You can recover from alcohol addiction, but you need the right level of support to prevent relapse and to encourage a safe detox.
 For safe detox from alcohol in Cambridgeshire, you can speak to us for individualised solutions and at-home detox including the services that you can find on our website.

 Source: Cambridgeshire Insight

 Our sober coach will provide unique and highly individualised support throughout your recovery.
 Because it is so challenging to keep abstinence during withdrawal and detox, sober coaches help to reduce stress, encourage social participation, and will support balance in your life to prevent the ongoing cycle of alcohol addiction.